2012 Copa Libertadores Femenina: Qualification and format

-The format is the same as in 2011 with twelve teams being divided in three groups of four teams.
-The group winners and best second-placed team advance to the semi-finals.
+The format was the same as in 2011 with twelve teams divided into three groups of four teams.
+The group winners and best second-placed team advanced to the semi-finals.

 Venues

 Three cities host matches in this year's edition: Recife, Vitória and Caruaru.

 First stage

 The group winner and the best runners-up advanced to the semifinals.
 The draw was held on 9 October 2012.
 A list of fixtures was announced on 10 October 2012.

 Tie-breaker in case of equal points is: